mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 * Inform the dev list future code should use `boost::filesystem` in C++ (Pete)
 * Mantid 3.9 will bundle python on osx.
 This can be moved to the next release if time does not allow.
 (Steve, Gagik, Samuel)
 * gsl2 works on linux (ignoring sporadic test failures). osx has one remaining [#17778](https://github.com/mantidproject/mantid/issues/17778)
+* 3rd party projects should install via `setup.py`.
+Installation/validation is still being understood.
+* Mantid4/new plotting
+  * plans will be presented to the PMB on Dec 15 by Nick
+  * TSC prefers the option of writing a new workbench from scratch